Henrik Olesen. Abandon the Parents | x-rummet

 See a selection of the works there where on display

 The exhibition presented a collection of approximately 250 objects, which together created new meaning and significance by entering into alternative connections.
 The exhibition acted as a single, vast collage that offered one possible take on the process of identity-building that we all experience in our lives.
 Abandon the Parents explored the borderland that all human beings occupy when we leave behind the familiar – our “parents” – to venture out into unknown territory in search of our identity.

 © Photo from the exhibition: Judith Scott, Untitled, 2003 and Lukas Duwenhögger, Probleema, 1995, and Henriette Heise, Tv-video, 1997.
 Photo: Anders Sune Berg

 A personal starting point for a universal narrative

-The combination of works presented here springs from the three curators’ personal process of exploration – they have selected works, stories, and artists in which they frame a space that contextualizes artistic production and self-organization.
+The combination of works presented in the exhibition arose from the three curators’ personal process of exploration – they had selected works, stories, and artists in which they framed a space that contextualized artistic production and self-organization.
 Adressing the decisive moments in the construction of an identity.
-The exhibition presents three interwoven homosexual autobiographies, but it also points to the mechanisms, desires, and intuitions that serve as the building blocks for our identities as human beings.
+The exhibition presented three interwoven homosexual autobiographies, but it also pointed to the mechanisms, desires, and intuitions that serve as the building blocks for our identities as human beings.